What is Irresponsible Lending?

 In order to establish whether a mis-sales taken place for guarantor loans and car finance there are several aspects that need to be covered.

-- Did the lender complete reasonable and appropriate checks to satisfy itself that the borrower will be able to repay the borrowing taken?
+Did the lender complete reasonable and appropriate checks to satisfy itself that the borrower would not get into financial difficulty and would be able to repay the borrowing taken?

-- Bearing in mind the circumstances at the time of application should the lender reasonably realised it was increasing indebtedness and commitment that would have been harmful to the customer?
+Bearing in mind the circumstances at the time of application should the lender reasonably realised it was increasing indebtedness and commitment that would have been harmful to the consumer?

-Whilst there are not a set list of questions for every lender to follow in order to establish borrowing mainly as a result of products being different there is still a requirement under law and regulation that good industry practice must follow and if necessary check further.
+Whilst there are not a set list of questions for every lender to follow in order to establish borrowing mainly as a result of products being different there is still a requirement under law and regulation that good industry practice must follow for responsible lending and if necessary check further.

 - A lower customers income.